Key advisory roles include:

 One alternative to engaging an Expert Witness is to engage an Expert Advisor.
 This might also be a cost-effective alternative.
 A key benefit here is that the expert’s advice including client report, remain privileged and non-disclosable.
 This permits the client to access the expert’s knowledge, guidance and opinion.
 This role may also assist in strategic planning of a case.

-An expert witness can be quickly instructed without a need to wait on Legal Aid funding.
+An expert advisor can be quickly instructed without a need to wait on Legal Aid funding.
 They can assist in narrowing cases to focus on key issues pre-proceedings and ensure those involved in a case are provided with contemporary knowledge and opinion.
 Early instruction can also assist in such issues.
 An Expert Advisors would not be called to appear in court.

 Expert Witness